FarmDyn/documentation/docs/template/synthetic_fertilizers.md

-# Synthetic Fertilizers
+# Synthetic Fertilisers

-To meet the N and P demand of crops, synthetic fertilizer can be applied besides manure, *v\_syntDist*.
-Synthetic fertilizer application enters equations with regard to the buying of inputs, *buy\_* and *varcost\_*, the labour need for application, *labCropSM\_*, the field work hours and machinery, *fieldWorkHours\_* and *machines\_*, and with regard to plant nutrition (see chapter 2.11).
-The equation *nMinMan\_* makes sure that minimum amounts of mineral fertilizer are applied for certain crops.
-It represents the limitation meeting the plant need with nutrients from manure, e.g. fertilizing short before harvest for baking wheat cannot be done with manure.
+To meet the N and P demand of crops, synthetic fertiliser, *v\_syntDist*, can be applied besides manure.
+Synthetic fertiliser application enters equations with regard to the buying of inputs, *buy\_* and *varcost\_*, the labour need for application, *labCropSM\_*, the field work hours and machinery, *fieldWorkHours\_* and *machines\_*, and with regard to plant nutrition (see chapter 2.11).
+The equation *nMinMan\_* makes sure that minimum amounts of mineral fertiliser are applied for certain crops.
+It represents the limitation meeting the plant need with nutrients from manure, e.g. fertilising short before harvest for baking wheat cannot be done with manure.

 [embedmd]:# (N:/em/work1/FarmDyn/FarmDyn_QM/gams/model/templ.gms GAMS /nMinMin_\(c_/ /;/)